createlabz/createlabz-public-raspberry-pi/light-dht22-nodemcu-dialogflow-google-assistant/README.md

-# ReSpeaker 2-Mics Pi HAT with Raspberry PI
+# Connecting NodeMCU to Google Assistant Dialogflow webhook with Raspberry PI
-> Source code on developing web application for connecting NodeMCU to Google Assistant Dialogflow webhook.
+> Source code on developing web application for connecting NodeMCU to Google Assistant Dialogflow webhook with Raspberry Pi.

 ## Table of contents
 * [General information](#general-information)